-Today, Sons & Friends continues this long tradition of supporting clergy households.
-We see our purpose as promoting, sustaining and renewing the wellbeing of clergy and their dependents so that clergy flourish and thus are able to serve God’s people.
-Throughout our history we have done this by providing financial Grants to eligible households in times of hardship.
-More recently we have begun to explore a wider ‘wellbeing’ agenda and are developing a range of Programmes to support serving clergy.
+Today, Sons & Friends continues this centuries-old tradition of supporting Anglican clergy households in times of hardship or need.
+We see our purpose as promoting, sustaining and renewing the wellbeing of Anglican clergy and their dependents so that clergy flourish and thus are able to serve God’s people.
+Throughout our history we have done this by providing financial grants to eligible households in times of poverty or hardship, or other need.
+More recently we have begun to explore how we can respond to the wider ‘clergy wellbeing’ agenda being debated within the Church.

-The current objects of the Sons & Friends of the Clergy were established in 2012 through Charity Commission Schemes and an Order in Council as part of the amalgamation, effective 1 January 2013, of the Corporation of the Sons of the Clergy and the Friends of the Clergy Corporation.
-These objects in effect supersede the original Royal Charter granted by Charles II in 1678.
+The current charitable objects of Sons & Friends of the Clergy were established in 2012 through a Charity Commission Scheme and an Order in Council as part of the amalgamation, effective 1 January 2013, of the Corporation of the Sons of the Clergy and the Friends of the Clergy Corporation.
+These objects were effectively enshrined in our 1678 Royal Charter and were further amended by a Scheme and Order in Council in November 2017.
+Today our objects are:

 a) “children” includes adopted children, step-children and persons treated as the children of a marriage or civil partnership.